Chance encounters are what I thrive on. Tapping into the sub conscious and recording the everyday people and places around me.

 At a time when AI can do almost everything for you, the handprint of the artist was just one of the reasons I took a leap in the MFA show project ‘Me Neither’, working directly in clay portraiture.

-The number seven is used on a practical level with seven sets of sitters in seven days.
-The day starts with a self-portrait in clay, that same head is transformed over the course of the day with one sitter following another.
-A ten-minute timer is set for each sitting.
+The Me Neither multimedia project started with a self-portrait in clay, that same head was transformed over the course of the day with one sitter following another.
+A ten-minute timer limit was set for each sitting.

 The first sitter doesn’t always meet or know the next sitter, but they have an impact on the next sculpture.